X

 9. Use Natural Pest Control:

 When I started gardening, I thought I needed expensive organic pest control amendments and sprays, such as neem oil.
-But it turns out that using natural methods like companion planting and adding herbs and flowers to your garden to help control pests is more effective and eliminates the need for expensive products.
+But it turns out that using natural methods like companion planting and adding herbs and flowers to your garden to help control pests are more effective and eliminate the need for expensive products.
 This will save you money and be better for your garden.
-Learn more about successful companion planting principles in this blog post.
+Learn how to successfully companion plant.

 10. Choose High-Yield Crops When Budget Gardening: